3.8. while LoopsΒΆ

 or C++, Python

-command to exit out of a loop early.
+provides a break command to exit out of a loop early.
 This allows us to write loops

 where the termination criterion may not be known in advance, or is pretty large